worldmaker18349276/worldmaker18349276/README.md

 ### Hi~
-I'm a physicist who loves computer science.
+I'm a physicist who loves math and computer science.

 I'm interested in: